 The process can begin, at least informally, as soon as the student starts the program.
-Students are encourages to discuss ideas with faculty advisors.
-Informal ways to begin the thesis include reading and research topics that you find interesting, working as a graduate research assistant.
-Additionally, attending departmental, research center/institute, school-wide, and university seminars to learn about the research of faculty members or emerging topics in the field may help one develop a topic.
+Students are encouraged to discuss ideas with faculty advisors.
+Attending departmental, research center/institute, school-wide, and university seminars to learn about the research of faculty members or emerging topics in the field may help one develop a topic.
+Other ways to begin the thesis include reading and researching topics that you find interesting, working as a graduate research assistant.

-Should I collect my own data for the master's thesis?
+• Should I collect my own data for the master's thesis?